top of page

 Hair Care is Self Care.

-If you have any problems booking your spot, please contact hello@hairandcareproject.com
+If you have any issues booking, please contact hello@hairandcareproject.com

 image (5).png